Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 One of the biggest concerns people seem to have with canned foods is the idea that they may lack proper nutrition.
 There is a common perception that canned foods, including canned vegetables, are leached of nutrients.
-However this is not true.
+However, this is not true.

 Comparing the labels to the nutrition facts of fresh prey, the values are pretty much the same, although they vary by brand.
-Unfortunately, although there is a wealth of information about the nutrition of common canned food for humans such as with vegetables, but there is little or no information about the effects of canned whole animals.
-However some studies have recorded that the storage of canned foods may enrich the concentration of some metals such as iron, copper and zinc .
+Unfortunately, although there is a wealth of information about the nutrition of common canned food for humans, such as with vegetables, but there is little or no information about the effects of canned whole animals.
+However, some studies have recorded that the storage of canned foods may enrich the concentration of some metals such as iron, copper, and zinc .

-Pros of Canned Prey
+Benefits and Drawbacks of Canned Prey

-- Pose no threat of feeding on the animal while it sleeps
+No threat of feeding on the animal while it sleeps

-- Lasts 3 days after opening
+Lasts only 3 days after opening

-- It is expensive (about 2-5 dollars per can of about 30-60 animals)
+Expensive (about $2-5 per can of about 30-60 animals)

 Canned insects are indeed ‘cooked in the can’ according to the label, and the ‘meat’ of the prey is similar to the change in cooked meat.
-This could potentially be a negative quality of the food, given that cooking is known to change the chemical composition of the meat.
+This could potentially be a negative quality of the food given that cooking is known to change the chemical composition of the meat.

-It should be noted that most pets are also feed diets that are heavily cooked and processed.
+It should be noted that most pets are also fed diets that are heavily cooked and processed.
 It is not clear if the processing methods utilized by the suppliers of these products are as severe, however.
 Most of the canned insects are soft and seem organic.

 Canned prey has various applications for use.
-It can be used as back up when live feeders are unavailable, and they are very useful in adding supplemental variety to your pet's diet.
+It can be used as backup when live feeders are unavailable, and they are very useful in adding supplemental variety to your pet's diet.